GreedYLearner1146/FFA-Net-Keras/README.md

 # FFA-Net-Keras

-This is the code repository for my best attempt in coding the FFA-Net dehazing architecture (Qin et al.: "FFA-Net: Feature Fusion Attention Network for Single Image Dehazing") in Keras, as so far there are no code repository dedicated to this, and the original work utilized PyTorch.
+This is the code repository for my best attempt in coding the FFA-Net dehazing architecture (Qin et al.: "FFA-Net: Feature Fusion Attention Network for Single Image Dehazing") in Keras, as so far there are no code repository dedicated to this, and the original architecture was written in PyTorch.
 The architecture of the FFA-Net is illustrated below and is straight from the paper.

 Hopefully this repository would be useful for anyone who is researching/learning image dehazing but prefer working in the tensorflow/keras language.